Support for Artists

 Supporting the success of artists and all Bullseye users is central to our mission.
 Whether you're an absolute beginner or a seasoned kiln-glass professional, you'll find a wealth of opportunities in the following resources.

-The artist-in-residency program offers artists the opportunity to develop their work in kilnformed glass.
-Our well-equipped studios in California, New Mexico, New York, and Oregon provide artists with chance to explore new avenues of research and the freedom to experiment using a wide variety of techniques.
-Past participants include: Narcissus Quagliata, Jun Kaneko, Rudi Gritsch, Richard Whiteley, Judy Tuwaletstiwa, and Anna Mlasowsky.
+The Bullseye Projects artist-in-residency program offers artists the opportunity to develop their work in kilnformed glass.
+Our well-equipped studios in California, New Mexico, New York, and Oregon provide artists with opportunities to explore new avenues of research and the freedom to experiment using a wide variety of techniques.
+Past participants include: Narcissus Quagliata, Jun Kaneko, Rudi Gritsch, Richard Whiteley, Judy Tuwaletstiwa, Jessica Jackson Hutchins, and Anna Mlasowsky.

-Hosted at Bullseye Gallery , this biennial exhibition acknowledges the work of students and early-career artists working in kiln-glass.
+Hosted at Bullseye Projects, this biennial exhibition acknowledges the work of students and early-career artists working in kiln-glass.
 All who are not represented by top galleries are encouraged to apply to the Emerge competition.

 Bullseye Projects (formerly Bullseye Gallery)